Crabtree (shopping mall): Flooding

 Crabtree is situated in a low spot along Crabtree Creek, a tributary of the Neuse River that begins near Morrisville and winds through Umstead State Park as well as western and North Central Raleigh.
 Because the watershed around the mall has become increasingly covered with impervious parking lots the creek floods easily following major storms.
 Such floods occurred frequently in the mall's early years, but diminished with the construction of Lake Crabtree and large retaining basins upstream of the mall.
 However, the problem has returned and lower levels are still likely to flood during heavy rains in the summer months.

 Heavy rains caused by the remnants of Tropical Storm Alberto flooded the lower level parking lots of the mall on June 14, 2006, as well as a great deal of the bottom level of anchor stores, forcing the mall to close for the day.
 A similar situation occurred with Hurricane Fran in 1996, when flood waters flowed through the first floor of the mall and caused a few stores to remain closed for nearly two months.

-The lower level of the parking structure along with small parts of the main building have also flooded in 2013, March 2016 and, on July 16, 2016 when during an intense storm Crabtree creek rose 8 feet, closing some roads that surround the mall and flooding parking lots.
+The lower level of the parking structure along with small parts of the main building have also flooded in June 2013 and in March 2016; on July 16, 2016 an intense thunderstorm led to Crabtree Creek rose 8 feet, closing some roads that surrounded the mall and flooding parking lots.
 The storm left dozens stranded and cars flooded.